Z3RYX/TagUtils/readme.md

 - Movement Keys (only for gameplay, not editor)
 - Paint Can Select
 - Paint Can Cheats (for Tag v1.1 only)
+- Change the color of the level transition effect

 Most keyboard keys are supported but some are missing.
 Check [TagUtility.cs](/TagUtility.cs) for all available keys and their string versions.